-During cardiac catheterization, a long, narrow tube called a catheter is inserted through a plastic insertion sleeve (a small, hollow tube that is inserted into a blood vessel in the patient's leg or arm).
-The catheter is guided through the blood vessels to the coronary arteries with the help of a special X-ray machine.
+During cardiac catheterization, a long, narrow tube called a catheter is inserted through a plastic insert casing (the tube is small, hollow inserted into a blood vessel in the patient's leg or arm); the catheter is guided through the blood vessels into the coronary arteries with the help of a special X-ray machine.

-Contrast material (diaphragm) is injected through the catheter and an X-ray video is taken as the contrast material moves through the heart's chambers, valves, and major vessels.
-This part of the procedure is called a coronary angiography.
+Contrast material is injected through the catheter, and an X-ray video is taken as the contrast material moves through the heart's chambers, valves, and major vessels.
+This part of the procedure is called coronary angiography.

-Coronary artery disease is a narrowing or blockage of the coronary arteries.
-Therefore, the doctor may suggest invasive procedures to open the coronary artery, which increases blood flow to the heart.
+Coronary artery disease is narrowing or blockage of the coronary arteries, so your doctor may suggest interventional procedures to open the coronary artery, which increases blood flow to the heart.

 Digital images of the contrast material are used to locate a narrowing or blockage in the coronary artery.

-Additional imaging procedures — such as intravascular ultrasound (IVUS) and partial flow reserve (FFR) — may be done during cardiac catheterization in some cases to obtain detailed images of blood vessel walls.
-These two procedures are currently only available in specialized hospitals and research centers.
+In some cases, additional imaging procedures such as intravascular ultrasonography (IVUS) and Fractional flow reserve (FFR) may be performed during cardiac catheterization to obtain detailed images of the blood vessel walls.
+These two procedures are currently available only in specialized hospitals and research centers in Turkey.

 What interventional procedures may be performed during cardiac catheterization?

-An interventional procedure (also called angioplasty) is a non-invasive treatment used to open narrowed coronary arteries to improve blood flow to the heart.
-This intervention can be done during diagnostic cardiac catheterization if blockage is identified, or it may be scheduled at a later time.
+An interventional procedure (also called angioplasty) is a non-surgical treatment used to open narrowed coronary arteries to improve blood flow to the heart.
+This intervention may be done during a diagnostic cardiac catheterization if the blockage is identified, or the procedure can be scheduled later.

-Cardiac catheterization is not considered a surgical procedure because there is no large incision to open the chest, and the recovery time is much shorter than surgery.
-In some cases, surgery may be recommended afterward, depending on the results of the procedure.
+Cardiac catheterization is not considered an invasive procedure because there is no large incision or chest opening; it is minimally invasive, and the recovery time is much shorter than surgery.
+In some cases, surgery may be recommended afterward, depending on the procedure's results.

 Where is cardiac catheterization performed and who does it?

-Cardiac catheterization is performed in the Cardiac Catheterization Unit in the Cardiac Surgery Department.
-The catheterization is performed by a doctor who specializes in cardiovascular surgery and is supported by a team of specialist cardiologists, nurses and technicians.
+Cardiac catheterization is performed in the Cardiac Catheterization Unit in the Department of Cardiology and Cardiosurgery.
+The catheterization is performed by a physician specializing in cardiovascular surgery and is supported by a team of specialist cardiologists, nurses, and technicians.

 Cardiac catheterization generally takes 30 minutes, but the preparation and recovery time adds several hours to the procedure time (five to nine hours or more).

-Please discuss all types of allergies you have with your doctor, especially those listed below.
+Please discuss all allergies you have with your doctor, especially those listed below:

 - Allergy to rubber/latex products

-Discuss your medications with your doctor - he or she may want to stop or adjust doses several days before or on the day of the procedure, especially those listed below.
+Your doctor may want to stop or adjust your doses several days before or on the day of the procedure, especially:

 - Anticoagulant drugs